Aliases for TREM2 Gene

 GeneCards Summary for TREM2 Gene

 TREM2 (Triggering Receptor Expressed On Myeloid Cells 2) is a Protein Coding gene.
-Diseases associated with TREM2 include trem2-related polycystic lipomembranous osteodysplasia with sclerosing leukoencephalopathy and nasu-hakola disease.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
+Diseases associated with TREM2 include nasu-hakola disease and trem2-related polycystic lipomembranous osteodysplasia with sclerosing leukoencephalopathy.
+Among its related pathways are Immune System and Developmental Biology.
 GO annotations related to this gene include receptor activity and lipopolysaccharide binding.

 UniProtKB/Swiss-Prot for TREM2 Gene